 Your prospect may not answer your phone call, so be prepared to leave a voicemail.
 There are a few things to keep in mind before you begin talking.

-We know this kind of thing doesn’t come naturally to everyone.
-Take a look at our samples, and customize them in a way that makes sense for you and your property management company.
-If you have any questions, contact us at Fourandhalf.
+We know this kind of thing doesn’t come naturally to everyone, even for a property manager.
+Take a look at our email templates and voicemail scripts, and customize them in a way that makes sense for you and your property management company.

 Hi ___,